Quinn

 +

-• Analyzed Fourth Amendment implications in digital surveillance
+• Analyzed Fourth Amendment implications in digital surveillance and government access to electronic records

-• Studied legal precedents in data privacy regulation
+• Studied legal precedents in data privacy regulation and cross-border enforcement

 CRJS 310